Ayushburman/C-Programming-Full-Course/README.md

 #include <stdio.h>

-It replaces it with:

-👉 All code written inside stdio.h.
+It replaces it with: All code written inside stdio.h.
 --------------------------------------------------------------------------------

+# What is # in C?

+### In C, when a line starts with #, it means:

+👉 “This line is for the preprocessor, not for the compiler.”

+So:

+" # = talk to preprocessor "